WR

 Having attended this webinar, you will be able to:

-• Provide comprehensive advice and support to patients regarding the management of common antimicrobial infections
+• Provide practical advice and support to patients using insulin delivery devices

 09:00 - 11:00